She Loves Biscotti

 Notes

 • There is always the possibility that the egg yolks and the cornstarch will create small clumps.
-If you want a perfectly smooth pudding, simply pass through a fine-mesh strainer.
+For a perfectly smooth pudding, simply pass through a fine-mesh strainer.

 • As mentioned, immediately place a piece of plastic wrap touching the surface of the pudding to prevent a film from forming.